RealityHertz/Greenhouse-Project/Documentation/Signoffs/Lighting Control - Signoff.md

 # *Detail Design: Lighting Control*
 ## **Team Members: Robert Jones**
 ## **Function of the Subsystem:**
 The function of this subsystem is to have grow lights shine on the plants to help them in their growing process.
-The subsystem will use a series of LEDs to do this.
-A photocell will be connected to the system to turn the lights on at night and off during the day.
+There will be two sets of lights, one red and the other blue.
+The system will be controlled by an Arduino which is connected to the PLC subsystem to tell the lights when to turn on and off.
-## **Constraints:**
 - Lighting Spectrum
 	Each type of plant grown in the greenhouse needs slightly different colors for optimal growth.
 Therefore, the light must be able to conform to all kinds of plants.
 Typically, this is 400-500nm for blue light and 600-700nm for red light.[1]
 - Light Intensity